abrochard/emacs-config/README.md

 ```

 ## Essential Packages
-- Helm.
-After a full year of playing with both, finally chose Helm over Ido.
+- Vertico + consult + friends.
+(Replaced Helm)
 - Company.
 For code completion.
 - Whole-line-or-region.
 Underrated IMO.
 - Magit.
 Best git client for Emacs out there.
 - Flycheck.
 Checks syntax everywhere.
 - use-package.
 Amazing for a clean config file.
-- Projectile.
+- Project.
 For all the projects.
 - Multiple-cursors.
 Also underrated.

 ## File Overview